seqeralabs/staticreg/docs/WEBHOOK_INTEGRATION.md

 postgresql://[user[:password]@][host][:port][/dbname][?param1=value1&...]
 ```

-**Note:** The `DATABASE_URL` environment variable is optional.
+**Note:** The `STATICREG_DB_URL` environment variable is optional.
 If not set, staticreg will start successfully but webhook events will not be stored.
 This allows running staticreg without a database for basic registry browsing functionality.

 ### 3. Configure Docker Distribution Registry